gleb812/pch2csd/README.md

 4. Use pch2csd utility

+5. Check the consistency of your patch (all modules, maps etc shoudl be present in a status table)

-5. Run your csd with CSound
+6. Run your csd with CSound

 If some modules were not converted into CSound UDO's, it means you need to add them to /Modules directory.
 You also need to create input-output routing table for those modules and place it in /IO In case there is some parameter error, you need to add a new mapping table and place it in /Maps

+IO table syntax

+...to be done later

 Refer to Status List.pdf to discovered which modules are already implemented.

 More detailed description will appear soon..

+SPECIAL THANKS

+We would like to thank Michael Dewberry for very useful info on pch2 format structure http://www.dewb.org/g2/pch2format.html